f1tenth/roboracer_rules/README.md

     * If a team has more than one car on the track at a time, the team will be flagged.
     * If a team is flagged three times, the team will be disqualified from the competition.

+    * Before the first official timed session, each team must submit a Final Bill of Materials (BoM) for the exact car that will race.
+The BoM must list every major hardware component (chassis, compute, sensors, drivetrain, tires, batteries, custom parts) and its declared cost.
+    * The total declared hardware cost of the race car must not exceed the competition Cost Cap `COST_CAP_USD` (announced by the organizers before the event).
+Declared cost is defined as publicly available off-the-shelf replacement cost at retail.
+Sponsor discounts, in-house machining time, and student labor do not reduce the declared cost, and all hardware installed during the event counts toward the Cost Cap.
+    * The car that runs on track must match the submitted BoM.
+The organizers may perform teardown after racing.
+Failure to submit a BoM, mismatch between the BoM and the physical car, declared cost above the Cost Cap, or misrepresentation of component cost results in disqualification.
+    * By entering the competition, teams agree that the organizers will publish all submitted BoMs after the event.
+The published data will include per-part cost, total cost, vehicle mass with race battery, measured peak motor/battery current limit, and tire compound / hardness measured at inspection.
+Teams also agree that any other team may freely reproduce any published hardware design or part choice in future events.
+Software (code, tuning, algorithms) is not published.

 3. Should a single lab wish to participate with multiple teams, the lab must provide a unique vehicle for each team.
 There are no limiations on the number of teams a lab can field as long as the following rules are followed:
     * As this is an open-source community where collaboration is encouraged, the teams are allowed to help and collaborate **before** the competition.
 However, during the competition, the teams must compete as independent teams.
     * Each team must run their own unique algorithms and cannot run the same code on multiple vehicles.